supercharge/streams/README.md

 ## Usage
 Using `@supercharge/streams` is pretty straightforward.
 The package exports a function that accepts data or a read-stream as an input.
 If the input is not a stream, it transforms it into one.

-Here's an example that takes an array with three items and runs it through a streaming pipeline to ultimately writing the result to a file:
+Here’s an example that takes an array with three items and runs it through a streaming pipeline to ultimately writing the result to a file:

 ```js
 const Stream = require('@supercharge/streams')